 In 1885, he succeeded to the post of Commander-in-Chief in India, a position he held until 1893.
 He was appointed Knight Grand Commander of the Order of the Indian Empire (GCIE) in 1887 and promoted to general in 1890.
 Two years later, he was created Baron Roberts.

 During his tenure in India, Roberts instituted many reforms of the Indian Army and greatly assisted the development of frontier communications and defence.
 He was made Commander-in-Chief in Ireland in 1895 and promoted to field marshal.

 After the early reverses of the Boer War (1899-1902), Roberts took over command of the British forces in South Africa.
 From December 1899, he revitalised the British military effort, together with his Chief of Staff Major-General Horatio Herbert, Lord Kitchener.

 Part of their strategy for victory included the burning of Boer farms and the internment of civilians in concentration camps.
-Conditions there were appalling and over 26,000 people - many of them children - perished from hunger and disease.
+Conditions there were initially appalling and over 26,000 people - many of them children - perished from hunger and disease before improvements were made.